costineesti/about-me/content/index.md

 I will upload my personal <a href="/projects/">projects</a> and <a href="/notes/">notes</a> through the years using **Obsidian**.

+### What I'm currently working on

+>[!summary] Most of my time goes into...
+> - [[seaclear|SeaClear]] -- I'm currently working on autonomous and real-time ground truth validation of 3D pose estimation.
+> - [[twente|University of Twente]] -- I'm currently undertaking a 2-year Master's in Robotics.
+I aim to specialize in Computer Vision as a whole with focus on perception algorithms combined with AI and ML.
+> - Technical University of Cluj-Napoca -- I'm in the last year of a 2-year Master's in Cyber Physical Systems.
+My thesis will be based on my work inside SeaClear since I am part of it through TUCN (benefitting from a scholarship).

+### What I've worked on in the past

+>[!summary] A lot of my time went into...
+> * I've been a Software Engineer at Bosch for 3 years in the Model-Based team.
+I have successfully automated the regression test using **Python** and **MATLAB** and I also worked with **SIMULINK** mathematical models (basically simulating cars).
+> * My [[Bachelors|bachelors]] degree is my biggest project yet; having implemented a [[Kalman Filter]] in order to achieve sensor fusion between a camera and a IMU in order to get the odometry from an RC Car.
+> * [[Analysis and Prediction of Stock Market]] where I improved my knowledge of ML and AI, having implemented all the algorithms from scratch ([[principal_component_analysis|PCA]], [[LSTM]], Gradient Descent, QR Decomposition).

 ### Socials

 You can find me @:
 * [LinkedIn](https://www.linkedin.com/in/costin-chitic-1169a6235/)
 * [Instagram](https://www.instagram.com/costin_chitic/)
 * [Github](https://github.com/costineesti)

->[!NOTE] Some emphasis on my projects
->
->These notes are primarily written with the goal of creating a vault where I can always find my most important <a href="/projects/">projects</a> and <a href="/notes/">notes</a> .
-Therefore, they are filled with **MY** dumb humour.
-If you find a link that doesn't work, it's probably just for looks.
-Please contact me if you ever want to pass on a message :)

-### What I'm currently working on

->[!hint] Most of my time goes into...
-> - [[seaclear|SeaClear]] -- I'm currently working on autonomous and real-time ground truth validation of 3D pose estimation.
-> - Training an NN to detect the ROV in every possible angle using RoboFlow.

-### What I've worked on in the past

-* I've been a Software Engineer at Bosch for the past 3 years in the Model-Based team.
-I have successfully automated the regression test using [[Python]] and [[MATLAB]] and now I'm working with [[SIMULINK]] mathematical models (we're basically simulating cars).
-* My [[Bachelors|bachelors]] degree is my biggest project yet; having implemented a [[Kalman Filter]] in order to achieve sensor fusion between a camera and a IMU in order to get the odometry from an autonomous car.
-* [[Analysis and Prediction of Stock Market]] where I improved my knowledge of ML and AI, having implemented all the algorithms from scratch ([[principal_component_analysis|PCA]], [[LSTM]], Gradient Descent, [[QR Decomposition]]).